Lectric XP 3.0 E-Bike Review, 2023

 We appreciate any effort by an e-bike company to increase the value they deliver to their customers by spec’ing better parts.
 We’re not accustomed to seeing an update consist of a better motor, better battery, better drivetrain, better brakes, better rack and better comfort.
 We count eight notable upgrades to the XP 3.0 from the 2.0, which makes for a significant gain for the consumer.

 Don’t get us wrong—this isn’t the perfect e-bike.
-We’d still prefer hydraulic disc brakes, a greater ability to dial the rider’s fit (in particular a way to adjust the reach to the handlebar) and the ability to remove the key from the lock when riding—that such a great bike could have such a easy-to-fix flaw proves nothing is perfect.
+Outside of the step-thru or high step option there isn’t a great ability to dial the rider’s fit (in particular a way to adjust the reach to the handlebar) and the ability to remove the key from the lock when riding—that such a great bike could have such a easy-to-fix flaw proves nothing is perfect.

 The Lectric Bikes XP 3.0 is remarkable for its broad-based appeal.
 Sure, it appeals to anyone looking for an e-bike that is easy to store.
 It’s also great for anyone needing to get around with a little person in tow.
 For the commuter who needs to get junior from an after-school program or sports, the XP 3.0 represents a chance to get some fresh air and save on gas.
 Thanks to the new higher gear on the XP 3.0, it is a more capable commuter as well, thanks to its greater ability to go 20 mph—or faster, should someone choose to ride it as a Class 3 e-bike.

 This is also an easy e-bike to recommend to anyone on a tight budget.
-Perhaps the best thing we can say about the XP 3.0 is that it asks the question, “Why spend more if it’s not necessary?”
+Perhaps the best thing we can say about the XP 3.0 is that it asks the question, “Why spend more if it’s not necessary?”.
+In fact, that’s essentially what you find with almost all of Lectric’s e-bikes, from their top-notch Lectric One, to their Expedition cargo bike, and even their electric XP trike.

 ‘Happy Riding, make sure to let us know if you have any questions down in our comments section or if you think we left anything out in this review of the Lectric Bikes XP 3.0.